labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-weighted-sample/step1.md

-# Weighted Sample
+# How to Get a Weighted Sample from an Array in JavaScript

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Gets a random element from an array, using the provided `weights` as the probabilities for each element.
+To randomly get an element from an array based on the provided weights, follow these steps:

+1. Open the Terminal/SSH and type `node` to start practicing coding.
-- Use `Array.prototype.reduce()` to create an array of partial sums for each value in `weights`.
+2. Use `Array.prototype.reduce()` to create an array of partial sums for each value in `weights`.
-- Use `Math.random()` to generate a random number and `Array.prototype.findIndex()` to find the correct index based on the array previously produced.
+3. Use `Math.random()` to generate a random number and `Array.prototype.findIndex()` to find the correct index based on the array previously produced.
-- Finally, return the element of `arr` with the produced index.
+4. Finally, return the element of `arr` with the produced index.

+Here is the code to achieve this:

 ```js
 const weightedSample = (arr, weights) => {